nevakrien/search_assesment/README.md

 this code was supposed to be an easy to use repo for this purpose. however as I keep doing reaserch I find that this is not nearly done and so finalizing it is futile.
 I would make another repo with the user side code for other devlopers once I have a satisfactory algorithem.

-# notes to self
-## bugs
-for the squad dataset I am puting the answers list as a python string... instead of answers themselves. this should be fixed gona put some effort in

 # build
 python 3.10